 The Department of Social Welfare and Development (DSWD) launched an online mobile application, in partnership with the Department of Information and Communications Technology (DICT), and Developers Connect Philippines, to cater to SAP beneficiaries.

-ReliefAgad mobile app will allow SAP beneficiaries to register and send their information to their local government units (LGUs) and DSWD without having to leave the comforts of their home.
-It also allows users for a faster, efficient, and transparent process, and lets them receive payouts of emergency subsidies online.
+‘ReliefAgad’ mobile app will allow SAP beneficiaries to register and send their information to their local government units (LGUs) and DSWD without having to leave the comforts of their home.
+It will also enable users a faster, efficient, and transparent process, and lets them receive payouts of emergency subsidies online.

 Moreover, Pamonag said the mobile app would help improve the data gathering of the agency, avoiding any potential anomalies.
-It would also hasten the delivery of cash subsidy to the families in need, especially with the upcoming distribution of the second tranche of SAP.
+It would also hasten the delivery of cash subsidy to the families in need, especially with the distribution of the second tranche of SAP in July.

 “Delivering this much-needed assistance to its beneficiaries in the soonest possible time is the priority of the Department in the SAP implementation,” the DSWD official said.